ThorbenKuck/WireDI/README.md

 Yes and no. It does a lot of work at compile time, but not completely.
 Instead, it extracts the reflection heavy operations and does them at compile time.
 After compile time, it neatly snuggles into a more traditional framework.
 You can add custom instances, custom Aspects and other relevant informations all at runtime.

 It is not recommended, but you can certainly do that.
-This allows us, to fit it into other frameworks.
+And this allows us to enter a whole new dimension.
+We can fit this framework with relative ease into other, already existing frameworks, combining the power of annotation processors and the already existing ecosystem of runtime DI and IOC.

+We can go even as far as declaring aspects at runtime, even though the proxies are build at compile time.
+But let us start from the beginning:

 ## Installation